-Many students may already be familiar with the traditional format of detective fiction stories before they begin reading one.
-Popular TV shows make use of this format all the time, from the lead detectives with a strict moral code, to a brilliant solution that wraps up the case.
-Many enthusiasts of the genre trace its beginnings back to Edgar Allan Poe, and its true flourishing to Sir Arthur Conan Doyle and his Sherlock Holmes series.
+Many enthusiasts of detective fiction trace its beginnings back to Edgar Allan Poe, and its true flourishing to Sir Arthur Conan Doyle and his Sherlock Holmes series.
 The detective fiction genre is characterized by specific characters and themes, and follows a traditional format.

 Detective Fiction Characters in The Maltese Falcon | Detective Genre